Test your Microsoft Teams bot

 channelData object with the team information.
 For more information about bot events, see the documentation here.
 This event is sent in both team and personal conversations, but in personal conversations the payload is empty since channel data does not apply.

-Adding a bot for personal chat only
+Adding a bot for personal chat

 If your bot only needs to be accessed in personal chat, not made available for channel conversations, you can directly upload your bot for that purpose.